pauldennis2/TextQuest/JsonApiDoc.md

 These events need an extra bit of information, often a number.
 For example if you want to giveExp - how much?
 If you want to spawn a monster, I need to know the name.
 The parameter is listed in parentheses here:

+* print (text) - prints the given text to the normal text area
+* debug (text) - prints the given text to the debug window
+* tutorial (text) - prints the given text to the tutorial window

 * createMonster (name) - currently the only monster that can be created is a skeleton.
 More flexibility to come!
 * explode (damage amount) - the hero takes some damage from an explosion
 * giveExp (exp amount) - the hero gets experience